 To align with stakeholder interest and climate guidance frameworks, we have expanded disclosures related to our methane and air emissions.
 In addition, this Sustainability Report incorporates key elements of our initial climate risk report we issued in 2019, aligning with the format advocated by the Task Force on Climate-related Financial Disclosures (TCFD).
 In this report, we've added a discussion around scenario analysis.

-Innovating To Minimize Environmental Impact
+Innovating to Minimize Environmental Impact

 A Priority from the Top Down

-- Participated in workshops through The Environmental Partnership to learn about industry best practices and new technologies for preventing, finding and detecting emissions.
+- Participated in workshops through The Environmental Partnership to share industry best practices and new technologies for preventing, finding and detecting emissions.
 Marathon Oil was a founding member of this partnership of U.S. oil and natural gas companies committed to continuously improving the industry’s environmental performance and reducing emissions of methane and volatile organic compounds (VOC).

 How are we doing?

-Your opinion matters to us!
+Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

-If you’d like to give us your feedback on the complete report in full, please fill out the complete survey for the 2018 report.
+If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2019 report.